Skip to main content

 Depression

-Mental health, an essential component of health, is a state of well-being, an ability of the mind to function normally and respond appropriately to environmental stimuli.
-Mental disorders occur when this state of well-being is disrupted by specific conditions such as depression.
-The individual is then unable to adapt to difficult or even painful situations and maintain his or her mental equilibrium.
+Mental health, an essential component of our overall health, is a state of well-being, and an ability of the mind to function normally and respond appropriately to environmental stimuli.
+Mental disorders occur when this state of well-being is disrupted by specific conditions, such as depression.

 Comprendre en 2 minutes